-A graduate student who fails to make adequate and timely progress toward the degree, through repeated leaves or repeated failure to complete an appropriate number of credit hours per module/semester, may be suspended.
+A graduate student who fails to make adequate and timely progress toward the degree, through repeated leaves or repeated failure to complete an appropriate number of credit hours per module/semester, or "unacceptable progress" noted on their annual review (doctoral only), may be suspended.
 Students suspended on these grounds may apply for readmission after providing sufficient evidence of academic promise through SOPHAS Express.